MicrosoftDocs/well-architected/well-architected/saas/get-started.md

 **&#10004;** Use the [**Assessment Review Tool**](./assessment.md) to evaluate the your readiness of your optimized SaaS workload in production.

 > [!TIP]
-> Every architectural decision involves a range of considerations.
-These tradeoffs are acknowledged compromises that balance different aspects of the framework.
-They are indicated by this icon. :::image type="icon" source="../_images/trade-off.svg":::.
+> Every architectural decision involves a range of considerations and a set of acknowledged compromises that balance different aspects of the framework.
+These tradeoffs are indicated by this icon. :::image type="icon" source="../_images/trade-off.svg":::.

 ## What resources are available?